 Goats can carry weight on their backs.
 Many people utilize this during trips into mountainous areas where horses, donkeys or mules could not go.
 They cannot carry nearly as much as a horse, but they can carry 1/4-1/3 of their own body weight.
 They can also be used to carry your lunch on summer picnics, or to carry some of your things on family outings.

 Of course, some breeds are better suited for meat, but all goats are edible.
 Dam raised, well managed dairy wethers grow extraordinarily fast if dam raising some kids is an option for you.
 If you bottle raise all dairy kids, perhaps raising out dairy wethers is not a good option for you as it increases the amount of milk you're feeding back to bottle kids.
-Some opt to cross dairy breeds to boer sires to result in 50% boer kids that also exhibit hybrid vigour and benefit from the high milk production of the dams - usually these are also dam rasied.
+A high quality milk replacer may work well, along with early weaning (8 weeks) and early transition on to quality diets for good growth.
+Some opt to cross dairy breeds to boer sires to result in 50% boer kids that also exhibit hybrid vigour and benefit from the high milk production of the dams - usually these are also dam raised.
+This allows you to milk the dams and have improved slaughter kids.
 Decide what works for you - keeping your dairy herd pure may mean better sales of purebred doelings, but in some areas boer crosses may be in high demand.
 Deciding wether or not to dam raise can be a big decision as well if you also wish to maintain a dairy herd for milk.
+For our herd, dam raising is not possible as we MUST have tame doelings to sell and keep, plus we enjoy earlier sales and lower cost of raising with bottle raised kids.
+(Tame dam raised goats can be had, but with our herd, it is not feasible to tame dam raised kids).
 Dam raising makes it more difficult to maintain milk records (if that is a concern to you) and also means you must separate kids for 12 hrs (usually overnight) so you can milk the doe 1x per day and then let the kids nurse the rest of the time.
 It is nice to be able to just skip milking by leaving kids with the does all the time though!

 Raising purebred boers on a small scale can be a profitable venture as well as providing you with meat.
 While boers are often considered unthrifty or parasite-ridden, I have not found that to be the case.
-Purebred or high percentage doelings can be sold easily most places, and the extra wethers sold or butchered.
+It will mostly depend on what lines you start with and how heavily they were culled for those traits in the past - but this is no different than starting with any other animal.
+Initially you may have to cull hard for the traits you desire.
+Purebred or high percentage quality doelings can be sold easily most places, and the extra wethers sold or butchered.

-Large commercial herds usually consist of hybrid does of a medium body size bred to a terminal sire - usually boer and occassionally a Kiko.
+Large commercial herds usually consist of hybrid does of a medium body size bred to a terminal sire - usually boer and occasionally a Kiko.
 I dream of having a commercial herd someday!
+In my mind an ideal doe would be a kiko/myotonic/dairy hybrid, and the terminal sires would be boer.
 The medium size does don't take up a ton of barn space and don't cost as much to maintain from a feed standpoint.
 Being hybrids, you capitalize on hybrid vigour of the dams (milk production, prolificacy, disease/parasite resistance improvements) as well as in the terminal cross which also allows for hybrid vigour in the kid crop as well.
-These herds need to be very well managed to prevent health or productivity issues.
 You also need to be unafraid of culling hard for the traits you want.

-Goats, not cows, produce most of the milk found in the world.
+Worldwide, goats far surpass cows in milk production animals.
 Different breeds have different amounts of butter fat content to their milk, varying the sweetness of the milk.
 Goats milk does not taste any different than cow's milk, in my opinion.
 If you've ever tasted nasty goat's milk, it was probably because of inept handling of the milk or the goat that caused this.
-Also, if you tried pasteurized milk that is also likely the reason for off tasting milk.
-Goat milk has smaller protiens that cannot handle the pasteurization process, causing them to break down prematurely and causing the off flavor.
+While normal pasteurization can help improve milk flavor and allow it to last longer in storage, 'ultra pasteurization' that storebought liquid goat milk undergoes causes a scorched burnt flavor.
 If a goat eats a strong tasting plant, it can also cause off-flavor milk.
 Goat's milk should NOT be bad tasting if properly handled.
 Try visiting someone with good milking habits and procedures and try the fresh raw milk again.
 Or, better yet, get your own dairy doe and try it yourself.
 If you do it right, I'm sure you'll be pleased with all the yummy goat's milk you'll ever want.
 Below is a list of the different breeds of goats and what I've learned, experienced, read, or heard about them as milking animals.
 Enjoy!

 Note on Registries: Registration of dairy goats has proven a very helpful tool in producing some amazing animals.
 Registration of a goat can mean nothing or it can mean everything.
 Remember, you get what you pay for.
 Expect to pay big bucks for the good stock, and expect to pay little to nothing for those goats that probably shouldn't reproduce and pass it's bad genetics on.
 Papers do NOT make the animal, despite what some unethical breeders will do by putting a lower price on animals 'without papers'.
 A goat does not magically become worth more with papers, IMO.
 Anywho, there are several abbreviations noted below.
 ADGA is the American Dairy Goat Association.
 NMGA is the National Miniature Goat Association.
 MDGA is the Miniature dairy Goat Association.
 AGS is the American Goat Society..
 NPGA is the National Pygmy Goat Association.
 KGBA is the Kinder Goat Breeders Association.
 The boers have two registries currently- ABGA (American Boer Goat Association) and the USBGA (United States Boer Goat Association)